abhishekdipu/notes-jest/notes/2_integerationTesting/0_info.md

-for integeration testing we need to take care of more than for sources
+for integeration testing we need to take care of more than one sources

 - we may have to create a test DB and populate it with test data (for testing)
 - we may have to make http request